Product Design Evaluation: Examples for Students

 Flat-Pack Assembly: Advantages and Disadvantages

 ‘Flat packed’ refers to a product that is sold unassembled, with all major components lying in flat sheet form in a box.
-Customer has to do simple assembly.
-Discuss why manufacturers of furniture, such as a bathroom cabinet, produce products that are fully assembled with permanent fixings.
-Discuss why some products are designed to be … Read more
+The customer has to do simple assembly.
+Sample examination questions (AS Design & Technology) Examiner comment: Candidates gave a broad range of outstanding answers relating directly to the positive impacts of the flatpack … Read more